dib-lab/2021-paper-metapangenomes/manuscript.md

 # Discussion

 We present a method to perform assembly-free metapangenomics that is minimally reliant on reference databases.
-We show that pangenome metrics like core, cloud, and shell pangenome fractions can be accurately estimated with long amino acid k-mers and k-mers from other reduced alphabets.
+We show that pangenome metrics like core, cloud, and shell pangenome fractions can be accurately estimated with long amino acid k-mers.
 We then demonstrate accurate prediction of open reading frames in highly accurate short sequencing reads by comparing amino acid k-mers in all translation frames against a database of k-mers from all known bacterial and archaeal genomes in GTDB (rs202).
 Combining these tools enables pangenome estimation directly from quality controlled short sequencing reads.
 In the context of metagenomes, these approaches enable metapangenome estimation without the need to *de novo* assemble and bin sequences, eliminating common sources of lost sequencing variation (cite spacegraphcats).
 These techniques also reduce the dependence of metapangenomics on complete or comprehensive reference databases, which can be important for understudied environments.